commonwarexyz/monorepo/README.md

 * [chat](./examples/chat/README.md): Send encrypted messages to a group of friends.
 * [vrf](./examples/vrf/README.md): Generate bias-resistant randomness with untrusted contributors.

+## Miscellaneous

+_GitHub hosting does not allow using an arbitrary path for website hosting yet, so we are stuck with `/docs` for now._

+* [docs](./docs): Provide information about Commonware at https://commonware.xyz.

 ## Licensing

 This repository is dual-licensed under both the [Apache 2.0](./LICENSE-APACHE) and [MIT](./LICENSE-MIT) licenses.
 You may choose either license when using this code.